 There is no deep thinking, forensic analysis or other investigative technique required to determine what creates, causes or contributes to an entitled individual.
 Rock stars, politicians and professional athletes, among others, have handlers.
 Entitled individuals have enablers.
 Period, end of story.

 You can safely bet there is one common denominator.
 They don’t act alone.
 Their actions are not isolated.
 They move, sometimes stealthily, because they are allowed to do so.
 The path ahead of them is often clear or cleared by someone else.
 Their enablers clear it for them — whether these enablers realize that IS what they’re doing, are proactively participating or are merely reacting on the sidelines through inaction.

-Entitled individuals can bob and weave their way through life deftly in large part because those of us around them allow it to happen.
+Entitled kids can turn into entitled individuals and can bob and weave their way through life deftly in large part because those of us around them allow it to happen.
 We enable that action.
 We are all guilty of enabling in one form or another — however, small or large that enablement.

 There is a difference between advocating for a child with reason and appropriate rationale, and leaping in to save them when things don’t go their way.
 The latter is effectively sowing the seeds of entitlement.

 One of the most difficult things to do as a parent is to stand by and watch your child undergo some form of adversity.
 But ask yourself the zillion dollar question — how else will they ever learn?
 Like the old saying goes, and it is so true: “What doesn’t kill you makes you stronger.”